joohe-e/DGComics/README.md

 npm run dev
 ```

 This command will start a web service on port 3000 for development.
-You can access DGComics at [http://localhost:3000/](http://localhost:3000/)
+You can access DG Comics at [http://localhost:3000/](http://localhost:3000/)

 ## Run the backend locally with FastAPI